PayGreen/api-green-node/documentation/docs/ibans-api-requests.md

         .getOne(ibanId, userNameValue?)
         .then((res) => {
             console.log(res)
-        }})
-    };
+        });
 ```
 - API Response
-The _embedded object inside API response contains an array of all users associated to your account.
+The object inside API response contains all informations about the iban requested.
 ```
 {
     success: true,